diskoverdata/diskover-docs/source_files/install_ova.md

 Password: **darkdata**

 🔴 Request a license by sending us your [hardware ID](https://docs.diskoverdata.com/diskover_installation_guide/#generating-a-hardware-id) so we can generate a license.
-First, you can click on the **Diskover Install Tools** icon on the desktop to get your hardware ID.
+First, you can click on the **Diskover Install Tools** icon on the desktop to open the **Diskover License Tools** application.

 ![Image: Centos Desktop](images/image_ov_install_desktop.png)